 First, recruit approximately 20 interested people from your community, neighborhood, school or business.
 The target audiences for this course are private citizens, businesses and schools that want the skills and knowledge required to prepare for and respond to a disaster.

 Some "natural" groups to approach and recruit are homeowner's associations, neighborhood watch groups, religious groups and similar organizations geographically distributed within the local area.
 Also, businesses located in high-rise office buildings, industrial complexes, schools and PTAs make logical choices for CERT programs.

 Local government employees who are trained in CERT procedures can help local government agencies continue to provide needed services to citizens during an emergency.

 Second, call your local emergency management office to request your classes and obtain information on books and equipment.
-You can call the Mississippi Office of Homeland Security CERT Program Manager David Nichols for additional information at (601) 669-0971.

 To request a speaker or training please complete the following form: Speaker and Training Form.